Id3arium/LifeClock/README.md

 How many seconds, how many minutes, how many hours, how many days, how many weeks, how many months, how many years have passed since you were born?

-Think of all the things that have happened in this time.
+Think of everything you've experienced in this time.

 Did things go the way you expected?